edgio-docs/edgio-docs/guides/connectors.md

 2. Create an `xdn.config.js` file in the root directory of your project.
 3. Set the `connector` property to name of the connector package.

-Now `xdn init`, `xdn dev`, `xdn build`, and `xdn deploy` commands will use the entry points in the connector, and your `prod.js` entrypoint will be used to serve requests in the XDN cloud.
+Now `xdn init`, `xdn dev`, `xdn build`, and `xdn deploy` commands will use the entry points in the connector, and your `prod.js` entrypoint will be used to serve requests in the {{ PRODUCT_NAME }} cloud.

 ## Implementing a connector directly within your project

-If your project uses a framework that isn't supported by one of the official connector packages, you can still deploy to the XDN by implementing your own connector directly within your project.
+If your project uses a framework that isn't supported by one of the official connector packages, you can still deploy to {{ PRODUCT_NAME }} by implementing your own connector directly within your project.
 To do so:

 1. Create a directory for your connector.
 2. Implement the entry points listed above.